Lionsberg/lionsberg-wiki/New Vision and Plan.md

 Our strategy is to forthrightly launch a historic, [[Citizen Led]] effort to confront and overcome the [[Meta Crisis]] in all its dimensions, while simultaneously co-creating the [[New World]].

-This requires breaking down the [[Meta Crisis]] into a [[Total Nested Hierarchy of Issues]] that can be identified, analyzed, and overcome, as well as deconstructing the [[New Vision and Plan]] into a [[Total Nested Hierarchy of Goals]] that can be progressively realized.
+This requires breaking down the [[Meta Crisis]] into a [[Total Nested Hierarchy of Issues]] that can be identified, analyzed, and overcome, as well as deconstructing the New Vision and Plan into a [[Total Nested Hierarchy of Goals]] that can be progressively realized.

-The strategy then calls for a transformative global movement to awaken and unite humanity, elevate consciousness, and empower citizens towards coordinated individual and local action that advances humanity towards its shared goals and values.
+The strategy then calls for a **transformative global movement** to awaken and unite humanity, elevate consciousness, and empower citizens towards coordinated individual and local action that advances humanity towards its shared goals and values.
 Our hypothesis is that Story serves as the most potent vehicle to achieve this progressive awakening and reunification.

-The strategy calls for establishing an agile [[Core Enterprise]] [[Co-Operating]] an instance of the [[Lionsberg System]] to connect, serve, and empower the decentralized [[Federation]] of rising [[Citizen Impact Groups]].
-This will serve as a prototype of a transparent, accountable, and effective [[New Operating System]] for the [[New World]].
+The strategy calls for establishing an agile [[Core Enterprise]] within the [[Lionsberg System]] to connect, serve, and empower the decentralized [[Federation]] of rising [[Citizen Impact Groups]], organizations, and institutions.
+This will serve as a prototype of a transparent, accountable, and effective [[New Operating System]] of the [[New World]].

 With this Vision and Strategy in mind, we outline the following 15 primary strategy points: